graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 ## Types and Parameters

 The types listed below are inclusive of all the data types that get passed through messaging in the protocol, and variables that can be called within the protocol

-TODO: Link every mention of these back up to this list

 | Network Data Types (The Pool)   | Type    | Description                                                                                                                                     |
 | ------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------|